Protecting the vulnerable this winter

 - Seek early GP review and assessment if you are unwell or your health is worsening.
 Pharmacists can give advice for cold/flu-like symptoms.

-General Heart Failure and Chronic Obstructive Pulmonary Disease (COPD) action plan templates are available on the Resources Page for you to download and take to your GP.
+Links to Heart Health, Asthma and Chronic Obstructive Pulmonary Disease (COPD) action plans are available on the Resources Page for you to download and take to your GP.

 The flu vaccine is available for free to people six months of age or older with the following underlying chronic medical conditions: